IPandral/IPandral/README.md

 A bit about me...

     🎓 Studying Artificial Intelligence at university
-    🎮 Owner and Lead developer at UnnamedNetwork, a burgeoning game server host 💻 My go-to languages are Python, HTML, CSS and JavaScript 📘 Currently diving deep into C, react and nodejs
+    🎮 Owner and Lead developer at UnnamedNetwork, an up and coming game server host 💻 My go-to languages are Python, HTML, CSS and JavaScript 📘 Currently diving deep into C, react and nodejs
     🤖 Passionate about AI, Server Management, and Tech Entrepreneurship